 “It has been good just to talk and to know I have an avenue to go now to help release and understand where and how this anger and stress comes from, and how to dampen and extinguish it”

-Private confidential one-to-one anger management counselling
+Private confidential one-to-one anger management counselling near you

 During my private one-to-one anger counselling sessions you will learn how to react appropriately to any challenging situations and take control of your emotions.
 You will also learn valuable skills and strategies to help reduce stress and improve both physical and mental health and well-being.